chatwoot/docs/deployment/production/clevercloud.md

 title: "Deploy Chatwoot to Clever Cloud"
 ---

-Clever Cloud is a PaaS platform where you can deploy your applications with an ease.
+Clever Cloud is a PaaS platform where you can deploy your applications with ease.
 To setup Chatwoot on Clever Cloud, you can follow the steps described below.

 ### 1. Create CleverCloud application

 - Login to Clever Cloud dashboard
-- Click on create application
+- Click on create an application
 - Select your deployment type (> 2GB recommended)
 - Provide an app name and select the zone

 ### 2. Select addons

-Chatwoot needs PostgreSQL and Redis as addon.
+Chatwoot requires PostgreSQL and Redis to function properly.
 Select Postgres and Redis from CleverCloud addons.

 - Copy connection URI from Postgres Addon and set `DATABASE_URL` environment variable
 - Make sure you have set REDIS_URL